 If you are using Cloudflare as your DNS provider you should not enable the Cloudflare proxy (e.g. the orange cloud).
 Cloudflare proxying can cause hosted CTFd systems to have difficulties in provisioning SSL certificates and identifying user IP addresses.

 Once you have configured the DNS records, click on the Update Domain button.
 Your DNS settings will be verified for correctness.
 The custom domain will not be set until all DNS settings are properly configured and active.

 Once your domain is set, you can still access your CTFd instance through the

 *.ctfd.iosubdomain.
-To remove or change your domain please contact us.
+To remove your custom domain please contact us.